New To The Street: Future of Batteries Summit 2025 to Accelerate US Energy Transition and Solid-State Battery Manufacturing

-NEW YORK, NY / ACCESS Newswire / June 11, 2025 / New to The Street (NTTS) and High Performance Battery Technology (HPB) announce the launch of the Future of Batteries (FOB) Summit, an exclusive gathering in New York City for industry leaders ready to scale solid-state battery production in the United States.
+NEW YORK CITY, NEW YORK / ACCESS Newswire / June 14, 2025 / New to The Street (NTTS) and High Performance Battery Technology (HPB) announce the launch of the Future of Batteries (FOB) Summit, an exclusive gathering in New York City for industry leaders ready to scale solid-state battery production in the United States.
 This inaugural summit with the theme, 'Bridging Innovation: From Proven European Battery Technology to Scalable US Manufacturing', will take place from June 17-19 in some of NYC's most exclusive locations.

 FOB Summit offers practical dialogue aimed at commercializing advanced solid-state battery technologies in the US market, crucial for renewable energy storage, electric mobility, and infrastructure resilience.